mozilla/glean/docs/user/metrics/memory_distribution.md

 Now you can use the memory distribution from the application's code.

-For example, to measure page load time on a number of tabs that are loading at the same time, each tab object needs to store the running timer ID.
+For example, to measure size of heap allocations:

 ```Kotlin
 import org.mozilla.yourApplication.GleanMetrics.Memory